cIRcle Digital Repository Mandate and Policies

 a.
 All Materials must be submitted in digital form.

 b.
-A list of preferred digital file types may be found in the File Format Guidelines [to come], which are revised from time to time.
+A list of preferred digital file types may be found in the File Format Guidelines, which are revised from time to time.
 The UBC Library cannot guarantee the preservation of information presented in other format types, although reasonable efforts will be made to ensure bitstream preservation of these files.

 a.
 Generally, all Materials will be made available to the public in accordance with: